1Strategy/ml-immersion/README.md

 # ml-immersion

-Resources for the ML immersion day conducted by 1Strategy and AWS
+This is the Jupyter notebook and all infrastructure-as-code necessary to conduct the ML Immersion day.